Hwang In-sun (footballer)

-Hwang In-sun (born 2 February 1976) is a South Korean women's football manager and former player, who is the assistant manager of South Korea.
-She is a member of the South Korea women's national football team.
-She was part of the team at the 2003 FIFA Women's World Cup.
-On club level she plays for INI Steel in South Korea.
+Hwang In-sun (Korean: 황인선, born 2 February 1976) is a South Korean football manager and former footballer.
+She previously played for the South Korea women's national team, including at the 2003 FIFA Women's World Cup.
+In 2021, Hwang became the first woman to manage a South Korean national football team when she was appointed as head coach of the women's under-20 side.